gAndy50/SFML2Wrapper/README.md

 # ABOUT
 This is wrapper of SFML 2.5.2/2.6.0 being developed for the OpenEuphoria Programming Language.
 It allows you to use the SFML library while using OpenEuphoria.
 SFML is a multimedia library similar to SDL.
 You can use it to create games and other multimedia projects.

 This wrapper is updated as the CSFML port is updated.
+SFML Net is not wrapped as OpenEuphoria has network functions built in.

 # Example
 ```euphoria